zicna/TheCompleteJavaDevCourse/Section13-Lambdas/lambdas.md

 Since we pass the implementation of a method as an object in the function we can assign that method to a variable as we would do with any other object. (`file Main.java; lines: 18. and 22.`)
+___
+## Short the lambda

+**Parentheses:**

+1. if we have only one parameter we can omit parentheses
+2. if we have no parameters or more than one we need parentheses

+**One line lambdas:**

+1. omit curly braces
+2. omit return keyword
+3. put everything in the same line